 How should we pray during Eucharistic adoration?

 In summary, there are many ways to pray.
 We may meditate silently by gazing on Jesus in the sacred Host.
 We may silently speak to Jesus with our mind and heart.
+St. Mother Teresa of Calcutta recommended spending half the time in adoration in SILENCE.
+Cardinal Robert Sarah also extols silence.

 During your holy hour of adoration, ACTS are recommended – this is an acronym for simply spending: